We are Spiritleaf: Meet Gary!

-A cannabis concierge needs to be focused on the needs of the guest not on their favourite cultivar.
-A few probing questions about past usage and intent for current usage provides the concierge a map of experiences they can suggest or promote for the guest with the intention of creating an enjoyable cannabis experience.
-Determining a preferred consumption method is another key question to begin the conversation to ensure the concierge focusses on the guests needs rather than just making a sale.
+A cannabis concierge needs to be focused on the needs of the guest, not on their favourite cultivar.
+A few probing questions about past usage and intent for current usage provide the concierge with a map of experiences they can suggest or promote for the guest with the intention of creating an enjoyable cannabis experience.
+Determining a preferred consumption method is another key question to begin the conversation to ensure the concierge focuses on the guest’s needs rather than just making a sale.

 Do you get high at work?
 My answer is always, “Ironically, since starting work at Spiritleaf I smoke far less cannabis than I used to BECAUSE we have all signed papers stating we will NOT consume cannabis at work”.
 While I would love to mark 4:20 each day by smoking a joint, instead we just celebrate legalization every day recognizing when 4:20 arrives!

 The stigma surrounding cannabis consumption is still present in society.
 How do you help normalize its use day-to-day?
 Do you educate people on social media or some other way?

 I challenge the stigma at every opportunity.
 I challenge the acceptance of alcohol in so many areas of society where cannabis is still seen as such an evil alternative.
 I challenge the validity of community fund-raising drives that offer baskets of booze yet would not consider for a moment offering a cannabis prize.
 I challenge the absurdity that a drink after work is fine but smoking a joint is not.
 I am constantly fighting the stigma.